Updated: Jul 9

 The cultivation of this kind of presence and awareness can help us observe our thoughts and feelings in a less reactive way.
 This focus on observation, or 'witnessing' our internal experience, is a core foundation of mindfulness.
 It enables us to connect to a quieter space within ourselves -- to become aware of the things we are thinking and feeling, without getting automatically 'swept away' by those thoughts and feelings.
 And this can help us move through our experiences in more grounded and choiceful ways.

-In therapy, mindfulness can also be used to create a more compassionate understanding of where many of our thoughts, beliefs and emotions originated.
-By stepping back and becoming more aware of what we are noticing within ourselves, it becomes possible to gain more clarity about patterns we may have learned in childhood, or other formative periods of life.
-When we have a deeper understanding of these patterns, we are better able to manage the emotions they may trigger -- and better equipped to make the changes we want to make.
-All of this helps to cultivate a more balanced relationship with ourselves and with the various people in our lives.
+In therapy, mindfulness can also be used to create a deeper understanding of where many of our thoughts, beliefs and emotions originated.
+By becoming more aware of what we are noticing within ourselves, it becomes possible to gain more clarity about our various internal aspects, and the patterns and core beliefs that have shaped us.
+With this deeper insight into ourselves and our lived experience, we become better equipped to address the changes we desire to make in our lives, our relationships, and even in our broader communities as a whole.

-For more information on mindfulness, you can check out the links below:
+For more information on mindfulness check out the links below: